mmusich/trackingvertexing/_episodes/01-The five basic track variables.md

 ## Accessing track variables

 Create `print.py` (for example `emacs -nw print.py`, or use your favorite text editor) in `TrackingShortExercize\`, then copy-paste the following code and run it (`python print.py`).
-Please note, if your `run321457_ZeroBias_AOD.root` is not in the directory you're working from, be sure to use the appropriate path in line 2.
+Please note, if your `run321457_ZeroBias_AOD.root` is not in the directory you're working from, be sure to use the appropriate path in `line 2`.
 ~~~
 import DataFormats.FWLite as fwlite
 events = fwlite.Events("file:run321167_ZeroBias_AOD.root")